About the Program

 William F. Buckley Jr. inspired generations of people through civil discourse, logical argument, and engaging persuasion.
 The WFB Communicators Program carries on this tradition of principled leadership by educating and equipping undergraduate and graduate students of journalism, marketing, communications, public relations, and advertising.
 Buckley described himself as having “engaged energetically in the world of language.”
 His commitment to civil discourse can compel a new generation studying and pursuing careers in the new and ever-changing field of communications to engage others thoughtfully and persuasively.

-This conference will feature thought-provoking speakers addressing timely topics who will lead interactive sessions.
+Each workshop features thought-provoking speakers addressing timely topics who will lead interactive sessions.
 Each session will include attendees in dynamic discussions or breakout group activities.

 Through this workshop, participants will learn to:

-- Identify common ground and areas of cooperation with others, without sacrificing principles;
+• Identify common ground and areas of cooperation with others, without sacrificing principles

-- Demonstrate respect for a debate opponent by a civil exchange of views and a genuine tolerance for different ideas;
+• Demonstrate respect for a debate opponent by a civil exchange of views and a genuine tolerance for different ideas

-- Draw upon practical knowledge in the wide and varied field of communications, including reporting, public speaking, interviewing, podcasting, and marketing.
+• Draw upon practical knowledge in the wide and varied field of communications, including reporting, public speaking, interviewing, podcasting, and marketing

 Past Events